 With Residents

-The same resident portal feature that makes online payments easy can simplify your communication with residents, too.
-The portal (or any other resident communication tool you invest in) should be multipurpose, allowing residents to reach out to you or other property managers on your team, submit a maintenance request, and learn about any important news related to their unit, building, or the resident community, if one exists.
+The same resident portal feature that makes online payments easy can simplify your communication with residents.
+The portal should be multipurpose, allowing residents to reach out, submit maintenance requests, and learn about important news.

-This type of automated, non-intrusive survey tool helps you better understand the resident experience without having to do any of the investigative work yourself.
+Services like Opiniion® give renters a quick and easy way to share their feedback at different stages of the leasing lifecycle.
+This type of automated survey tool helps you better understand the resident experience without doing the investigative work yourself.

 With Owners

-The software you choose to set up your resident portal might also offer a similar owner portal that lets you share vital business information with your clients, minus all the emails, texts, and phone calls.
-Having their own dedicated portal lets owners access data in real time, without having to go through the effort of contacting your team first.
+Your software might also offer an owner portal that lets you share vital business information with your clients.
+Having their own dedicated portal lets owners access data in real time, without contacting your team first.

-Be sure that you’re able to customize the types and extent of information owners can view, however, as you’ll want to make sure they’re getting the clearest view of their property’s health, with only relevant data used to paint the picture.
+Be sure you can customize the types of information owners can view.
+You want them getting the clearest view of their property’s health with only relevant data.

-Steady is a solution that takes things a step further, offering benefits packages and rent protection options to owners while keeping them informed through essential legislative updates and quarterly reports.
+Steady® takes things further, offering benefits packages and rent protection options to owners while keeping them informed through legislative updates and quarterly reports.

 With Your Team

-To tackle all the communication with residents and owners, you’ll want to have your team on the same page.
+You’ll want to have your team on the same page.
 The easiest way to do this is to use the same online platform for both external and internal communication.
-Team members won’t have to learn new programs or adjust to the quirks of one tool before hopping over to another.
-Instead, your entire business will have a single source of truth for every request, team correspondence, and client record.
+Your entire business will have a single source of truth for every request, team correspondence, and client record.

-Make sure the platform you use is easily accessible from both desktop and mobile, since property managers and the partners they work with are always on the go.
+Make sure the platform you use is easily accessible from both desktop and mobile.
+Property managers and the partners they work with are always on the go.

-Popular messaging, collaboration, and videoconferencing software may seem like the obvious choice, especially for larger teams, but look at your options with the broader context of your business in mind.
-How well do these options integrate with the software you use for showing scheduling or maintenance requests?
-The more integrated your internal communication system is, the fewer redundant messages and lost requests you’ll experience.
+Popular messaging and videoconferencing software may seem like the obvious choice, but consider how well these options integrate with your showing scheduling or maintenance request software.
+The more integrated your internal communication system is, the fewer redundant messages you’ll experience.

 Property Management Accounting Software